DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-17 Art Meeting Notes.md

 	- He can bring the roof down.
 In trains, the ceiling on the inside typically isn't the top of the train.
 		- Move the door down to then bring the ceiling down
 	- The poles are mighty thick
+	- The doors. idk bruh they was sayin a whole buncha shit but he seemed to get it